Lochnivar/ashverse/world-building/AI-TOE-Option.md

 # edits/chapter-proposal-appomattox-battle-ntl.md

 **Date:** December 7, 2025
-**Status:** EDIT PROPOSAL
+**Status:** EDIT PROPOSAL - DATES UPDATED TO FINAL LOCKED CANON
-**Purpose:** Proposed chapters for the Battle of Appomattox Court House in NTL (March 29-31, 1865).
+**Purpose:** Proposed chapters for the Battle of Appomattox Court House in NTL (February 18-20, 1865).
 This is a hypothetical scenario based on canon assumptions.
 The user can review and implement in the `books/` folder.

 **Chapter Structure:**
 - Chapter 1: Union Army ToE and Officers
 - Chapter 2: Confederate Army ToE and Officers
 - Chapter 3: The Battle Narrative

-**Plausibility Score:** 78% (GREEN FLAG - justified: Grant's desperation pushes him to launch a final strike; Longstreet's defensive tactics cut him off at Appomattox)
+**Plausibility Score:** 91% (LOCKED CANON - Grant's Final Gamble, February 18-20, 1865)

 ---

 ## CHAPTER 1: UNION ARMY - TO E AND OFFICERS

-**Hypothetical ToE for Grant's Final Army (March 1865):**
+**Hypothetical ToE for Grant's Final Army (February 1865):**
-Grant assembles ~65,000 men from the remnants of the Army of the Potomac, garrison troops, and Western reinforcements.
+Grant (never promoted to general-in-chief, still Western commander, called east as last resort) assembles ~65,000 men via "legal fiction" – old orders + personal loyalty.
 The force is a patchwork: veteran core but exhausted, with makeshift logistics for a "one-shot" assault.
 No formal corps structure—organized into ad-hoc divisions for speed.

 **Overall Structure:**
 - Total Strength: ~65,000 men (45,000 infantry, 15,000 cavalry/artillery, 5,000 support)